Jollymakker/daily-arXiv-ai-enhanced-rss/README.md

 # About

 This tool will daily crawl https://arxiv.org and use LLMs to summarize them.

 Try in: https://dw-dengwei.github.io/daily-arXiv-ai-enhanced/

 # Features

 - Using the free features of GitHub Actions and GitHub Pages, **no server is required**
 - Crawling data starts at dawn every day, and using DeepSeek to summarize.
 This period is during the off-peak discount period of DeepSeek, and it only costs about 0.2 CNY per day.
 - Provides a GitHub Pages front-end interface, uses LocalStorage to store **personalized preference** information (such as keywords and authors of interest), and highlights papers that matches the preferences.
 - GitHub Pages takes into account the display effects of both the computer and mobile devices, ensuring that papers can be easily reviewed on mobile devices
+- Provides **RSS feeds** for all papers and individual categories, allowing users to subscribe and receive updates in their favorite RSS readers

 # Screenshots

 - Main page.
 Highlight the interested keywords and authors.

 <img src="images/index.png" alt="main-page" width="800">